 Talk it out!
 Depending on your relationship with your employer, you might benefit from a sit-down discussion of your non-compete.
 Go through the reasons why you believe the non-compete is unenforceable (we can help you organize your argument) and – this is very important! – stress your desire to leave the company on good terms.
 Your employer will appreciate your openness and willingness to come to a mutual understanding, and they may release you from the agreement.
 This release should be in writing and signed by both you and your employer.
 This way, you will be able to take another job without worry that your employer will take you to court.

 A non-compete’s enforceability only comes into play if your employer takes you to court for breach of contract.
 Courts tend to disfavor non-competes and view them as a restraint on the workforce, but this is not to say that your non-compete will automatically be held unenforceable.
 It is still a very good idea to have an attorney analyze your contract to gauge your standing.

 For more information, read our article Non-Competes: Possible Damages.

+Many people who get out of non-compete agreements go on to freelance or form their own businesses.
 If you feel trapped by a looming non-compete agreement, G & G Law can help!
 Contact us today to explore the options for your future.